 The council will be composed of representatives from the school district, the local health department and the community.
-The council must include members of each of the following groups: the school board, school system administrators, a physical education teacher, school nutrition system food service representatives, physical education teachers, school health professionals, students, parents or guardians and the public.
-The council will provide information to the board about the following areas or concern: safe environment, physical education, health education, staff wellness, health services, mental and social emotional health, nutrition services, and parent/family/community involvement.
+The council must include members of each of the following groups: the school board, school system administrators, a physical education teacher, school nutrition representatives, physical education teachers, school health professionals, students, parents or quardians and the public.
+The council will provide information to the board about the following areas or concern: safe environment, physical education, health education, staff wellness, health services, mental and emotional health, nutrition services, and community involvement.

 The council shall provide periodic reports to the board and public regarding the status of its work.
-In addition, the council shall assist the lead wellness official superintendent in creating an annual report which includes the minutes of physical activity and the minutes of physical education and/or healthful living education received by students in the district each school year, and any other information required by the State Board of Education.
+In addition, the council shall assist the lead wellness official in creating an annual report which includes the minutes of physical activity and the minutes of physical education and/or healthful living education received by students in the district each school year, and any other information required by the State Board of Education.

-B. NUTRITION PROMOTION AND EDUCATION
+В. NUTRITION PROMOTION AND EDUCATION